liatrio/pact-playground/README.md

 1. A consumer adds a new expectation (e.g., a new field or endpoint) that the provider does not support.
 2. A provider makes a change (e.g., removes or renames a field) that breaks an existing consumer.

-The `can-i-deploy` tool in the API Hub for Contract Testing helps detect such situations by performing a contract comparison.
+The `can-i-deploy` tool in the API Hub for contract testing helps detect such situations by performing a contract comparison.
 It checks if the consumer contract is a valid subset of the provider contract in the target environment.

 ### Provider Breaking Changes